boobaGreen/chess-mentor-ai/readme.md

 - [Chess Stack Exchange](https://chess.stackexchange.com) - Q&A for chess players and enthusiasts
 - [r/chess](https://www.reddit.com/r/chess/) - Active Reddit chess community

 We're always looking to expand our network of chess enthusiasts and developers.
-If you'd like your site or resource listed here, please contact us!
+If you'd like your site or resource listed here, please contact us!!